Thousands flock to see dwarf cow in Bangladesh

 Rani is a Bhutti, or Bhutanese, cow which is prized for its meat in Bangladesh.
 The other Bhuttis on the farm are twice Rani's size.

-"We did not expect such huge interest.
-We did not think people would leave their homes because of the worsening virus situation.
-But they have come here in droves," the manager said.

-Mr Sajedul Islam, the government's chief vet for the region, said Rani is a product of "genetic inbreeding" and was unlikely to become any bigger.
+Mr Sajedul Islam, the government's chief vet for the region, said Rani is a product of "genetic inbreeding" and is unlikely to become any bigger.

-Mr Islam said he had told the farm to restrict the tourist influx.